brandendupont-mcw/second-cms/src/documentation-pages/technical-notes.md

 <a name="vra"></a>**The Victim Rights Act (VRA):**  A VRA case is one that provides constitutional protections for victims of certain [crimes](https://drive.google.com/file/d/1b9oBvGqYmdXYx2tVnCI-H4JKkz5SFE1X/view?usp=sharing) to be “heard when relevant, informed and present at all critical stages of the criminal justice process”.
 (Article 11, Section 16a of the Colorado State Constitution.)

+### Legislative Landscape

+* **2017: HB17-1288** adjusted penalties for Driving Under the Influence (DUI) felonies, increasing the amount of jail as a condition of probation.
+* **2018: HB18-1029** lowered the length of mandatory parole time.
+* **2019: HB19-1148** capped the maximum incarceration sentence on a misdemeanor to 364 days.
+* **2020: HB19-1263** reclassified drug charges (felonies to misdemeanors) on March 1, 2020.
+* **2020: SB20-100** repealed the death penalty on July 1, 2020.
+* **2022: SB21-271** reclassified charging and sentencing on March 1, 2022: misdemeanors and petty offenses classifications were reformed to reduce corresponding sentence lengths.
+Some misdemeanors, such as Driving While Ability Impaired (DWAI), were reclassified as felonies, whereas some felonies were dropped to misdemeanors.
+* **2022: HB22-1326** fentanyl accountability and prevention law makes any substance containing more than one gram of fentanyl a felony.
+* **2025: HB20-1026** creates the 23rd judicial district to go into effect in 2025.
+(Douglas, Elbert, and Lincoln).

 ### Demographics

 <a name="age"></a>**Age**: Defendant and victim age is calculated at the time of the case is filed.